superfly/docs/flyctl/cmd/fly_machine_run.md

 ~~~
   -a, --app string                  Application name
       --autostart                   Automatically start a stopped Machine when a network request is received (default true)
-      --autostop                    Automatically stop a Machine when there are no network requests for it (default true)
+      --autostop string[="stop"]    Automatically stop a Machine when there are no network requests for it.
+Options include 'off', 'stop', and 'suspend'. (default "off")
+      --build-depot                 Build your image with depot.dev
       --build-nixpacks              Build your image with nixpacks
       --command string              Used with --shell.
 The command to run, if we're shelling into the Machine now (in case you don't have bash). (default "/bin/bash")
   -c, --config string               Path to application configuration file